andrewgreenh/advanced-react-2023/README.md

 - Add an `<input type="range" />` to the ContentWithSidebar component.
 Whenever users change this range slider, the width of the sidebar should adjust on the fly.
 Use the min and max prop on the input to define that the slide picks values between 100 and 400.
 - Try to figure out, how often the mainContent is being rerendered, when users adjust the slide value.

+**Optional part 4**

+- Render a border between the sidebar and the main content
+- Allow users to change the position of the border (and thus the width of the sidebar) via drag and drop.

 #### Render Props